judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 title:			Belo Horizonte is a historic and cultural capital of Brazil
 date:			2017-06-06 10:09:12 Z
 categories:		brazil
-tags:			brazil, south america, ttravel guide
+tags:			brazil, south america, travel guide
 destination:	Belo Horizonte
 author:			judsonlmoore
 excerpt:		Discover the best things to do with this Belo Horizonte travel guide, including panoramic views, the metal museum, majestic parks, and the best steakhouse.
 layout:			post
-image:			2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Praça-da-liberdade-flor.jpg
+image:			2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Praca-da-liberdade-flor.jpg

 ---